-Pertinent transactions are subject to 2% state sales tax for FYE 6-19 and FYE 6-20.
+Pertinent transactions are subject to 2% state sales tax for FYE 6-20 and FYE 6-21.
+The estimated fiscal effect is negligible.

-50. Purchases by a Private Postsecondary Academic Degree-Granting Institution
+51. Purchases by a Private Postsecondary Academic Degree-Granting Institution

 This provision excludes from the terms "retail sale" or "sale at retail" and "use" the purchase, importation, storage, distribution, or exportation of, or exercise of any right or power over, textbooks and course-related software by a private postsecondary academic degree granting institution, accredited by a national or regional commission that is recognized by the United States Department of Education, is licensed by the Board of Regents, has its main location within this state, and offers only online instruction.
 These exclusions apply if the textbooks and course-related software are physically outside of this state when purchased from a vendor outside of this state and then imported into this state, the first student use of the textbooks and courserelated software occurs outside of this state, and the textbooks and course-related software are provided to the student free of charge.